Features of strangeness production in pp and heavy ion collisions: Collision energy and centrality dependence of ; geometrical scaling

-Similar with the trends shown for pions, kaons and protons \cite{petro1}, a decrease of the $\langle p_{T} \rangle/\sqrt{\langle dN/dy \rangle/S_{\perp}}$ with centrality at all collision energies and as a function of collision energy at a given centrality is evidenced. $\langle p_{T} \rangle/\sqrt{\langle dN/dy \rangle/S_{\perp}}$ decreases from $\sqrt{s_{NN}}$ = 7.7 GeV up to 200 GeV.
-The values corresponding to LHC energies are slightly smaller than the ones corresponding to the top RHIC energy.
 The geometrical transverse overlap area ($S_{\perp}^{geom}$) of the two colliding nuclei for a given incident energy and centrality was estimated on the basis of a Glauber Monte-Carlo (MC) approach \cite{Glauber55,Franco66,Miller07,Glis} as explained in \cite{petro3} where the calculated values were compiled.
 These values are used in the present paper.
 The total final state particle multiplicity per unit rapidity, $dN/dy$, a measure of the entropy produced in the collision, was estimated according to: \begin{widetext}

 \end{widetext} The experimental data in terms of transverse momentum spectra, yields and average transverse momenta were taken from: \cite{Chatt,Chung} (AGS and SPS), \cite {Adam,STAR4} (Au-Au, Beam Energy Scan (BES)), \cite{STAR1,STAR5} (Au-Au at $\sqrt{s_{NN}}$ = 62.4 GeV), \cite{STAR1,STAR6,STAR7} (Au-Au at $\sqrt{s_{NN}}$ = 200 GeV), \cite{ALICE2,ALICE3,ALICE41,*ALICE42} (Pb-Pb at $\sqrt{s_{NN}}$ = 2.76 TeV) and \cite{ALICE5,ALICE6,ALICE7,ALICE8,balbino} (Pb-Pb at $\sqrt{s_{NN}}$ = 5.02 TeV).
 Eq. \ref{eq0} was applied by taking into consideration all the measured particles and anti-particles depending, from system to system and case to case, on the most complete published experimental information.